stephendade/Rpanion-server/README.md

 On the Nvidia Jetson, Rpanion-server is compatible with Ubuntu 18.04 LTS.

+On the Nvidia Jetson Orin, Rpanion-server is compatible with Ubuntu 22.04 LTS.

 On the [Libre Computer Le Potato](https://libre.computer/products/aml-s905x-cc/), Rpanion-server is compatible with their flavor of [Raspberry Pi OS](https://distro.libre.computer/ci/raspbian/).

 > [!NOTE]